-Addiction plagues many people, and recovery is not always easy, even for those lucky enough to beat their addiction.
+Addictions plague many people, and recovery is not always easy, even for those lucky enough to beat their addiction.
 Permanent issues may persist depending on the addiction, or even if no addiction is present and the user is a casual one.
 Cocaine use and addiction may lead to a condition known as “cocaine nose.”

 What is Cocaine Nose?

-Cocaine causes a constriction or closing of blood vessels.
+Cocaine causes constriction or closing of blood vessels.
 When cocaine is snorted through the nose, it causes the blood vessels in the nasal lining to constrict.
-Chronic cocaine usage can result in prolonged constriction of the nasal lining blood vessels with resultant death of these tissues.
-This results in sores in the nasal lining and septum that can lead to perforations of the septum, infection, loss of supporting cartilage, scarring and eventual collapse of the nose.
-The resultant constellation of deformities are commonly known as “cocaine nose”.
+Chronic cocaine usage can result in prolonged constriction of the nasal lining blood vessels with the resultant death of these tissues.
+This results in sores in the nasal lining and septum that can lead to perforations of the septum, infection, loss of supporting cartilage, scarring, and eventual collapse of the nose.
+The resultant constellation of deformities is commonly known as “cocaine nose”.
 Unique to the cocaine nose is the relative sparing of the external skin cover, but underneath lie many, many problems.

 Why have a Cocaine Nose Procedure?

-The injuries sustained from long-term cocaine use are uncomfortable and painful at first, but may heal over time.
-Repeated cocaine injury can lead to to life-threatening conditions such as infection.
+The injuries sustained from long-term cocaine use are uncomfortable and painful at first but may heal over time.
+Repeated cocaine injury can lead to life-threatening conditions such as infection.
 Since infections can occur at the site of injury (in this case the nose), bacteria can make their way into the adjacent sinuses, or even the brain cavity causing an even more dangerous infection.
 Cocaine users can lose their sense of smell, and since cocaine use destroys the lining of the nose, the normal production and propagation of mucous blood to the back of the throat where it can be swallowed is impaired.
 The mucous, sitting idle in the nasal cavity, becomes dried and forms large impactions in the nasal cavity and pharynx that can obstruct the nasal airflow, cause bad breath, and harbor infection.

 The nasal deformities resulting from cocaine use do not correct on their own.
 In fact, cocaine injury to the nasal tissues results in tissue healing in and around the nose being impaired for the life of the patient.
 Cocaine injured tissues have poor circulation, are frequently scarred, and surgical manipulation of cocaine-injured tissues carries a high risk for infection and delayed healing.
 Early injuries causing sores inside the nose can heal between episodes of cocaine abuse.
-If frequent cocaine abuse prevents healing, the sores can lead to local infection that causes destruction of the supporting cartilage and bone in the nose resulting in collapse.
+If frequent cocaine abuse prevents healing, the sores can lead to a local infection that causes destruction of the supporting cartilage and bone in the nose resulting in collapse.
 The chronic infection/ inflammation of the nasal lining causes it to shrink and become replaced by scar tissue furthering distorting the external appearance of the nose.
-The results of cocaine injury to the nose vary widely and may present as an early perforation of the nasal septum to full-blown collapse of the nose with destruction of normal nasal shape and anatomy.
-Early medical or surgical intervention of cocaine nose may help stifle the progression of deformity.
+The results of cocaine injury to the nose vary widely and may present as an early perforation of the nasal septum to the full-blown collapse of the nose with destruction of normal nasal shape and anatomy.
+Early medical or surgical intervention of cocaine nose may help stifle the progression of the deformity.
 Treatment of advanced nasal deformities resulting from cocaine abuse is often complex and may require a staged surgical approach over several months.

 During and after the Cocaine Nose Procedure

-Surgery for the deformities that constitute cocaine nose are as widely varied as the deformities themselves.
+Surgery for the deformities that constitute cocaine nose is as widely varied as the deformities themselves.
 Minor deformities can often be managed with a simple outpatient rhinoplasty procedure.
-Large perforations of the nasal septum, collapse of the nose, and loss of nasal lining will require more technically detailed and demanding approaches.
+Large perforations of the nasal septum, the collapse of the nose, and loss of nasal lining will require more technically detailed and demanding approaches.
 During your consultation with Dr. Walton, the most appropriate and safe treatment approach will be outlined and reviewed.

 For the most severe deformities, restoration of the nasal lining may be the best approach to improve nasal structure and function.
 Dr. Walton has devised a technique for restoration of the nasal lining using tissue from the forearm configured to the exact dimensions and shape of the normal nasal lining.
 Once configured on the forearm, the nasal lining (called the “bat flap” because of its unique shape) is transferred to the inside of the nose to replace the diseased nasal lining using microsurgical techniques.
-The healthy lining tissue improves the blood circulation to the cocaine-injured nose and provides a lasting solution for correction of the cocaine nose deformity.
-Following insertion of the new lining flap, cartilage grafts are placed to support the tissues and restore shape to the nose.
+The healthy lining tissue improves the blood circulation to the cocaine-injured nose and provides a lasting solution for the correction of the cocaine nose deformity.
+Following the insertion of the new lining flap, cartilage grafts are placed to support the tissues and restore shape to the nose.

 Patients can expect to stay in the hospital for 3 to 4 days or longer after the initial microsurgical procedure.
 Usually, patients will require monitoring the circulation of the new lining flap in a special hospital unit for 24-48 hours.
 Subsequent operations are usually performed on an outpatient basis.